-Allura GPU for SketchUp - Powered by NVIDIA Iray® is a new GPU based renderer for SketchUp which utilizes the power of your GPU to create faster renderings.
+Allura GPU for SketchUp - Powered by NVIDIA Iray® is a GPU (Graphics Processing Unit) based renderer for SketchUp which utilizes the power of your NVIDIA GPU to create renderings, faster.

 Allura, using NVIDIA Iray+ from Lightworks, creates physically accurate renderings by tracing light paths.
 It unleashes the full power of Iray's interactivity and scalability with an easy-to-use, intuitive workflow that maximizes productivity by providing immediate visual feedback during scene development.

-Allura comes with a 30-day free trial.
-Anybody can test drive it!
+You can try Allura today by signing up for a 30-day free trial.
 Stop reading and go play with it!